crystaldevs/MSSC2025/README.md

 ## Contact
-If you have any questions or need further assistance, feel free to contact the tutors that mantain this repository:
+If you have any questions or need further assistance, feel free to contact davide.mitoli@unito.it
-- davide.mitoli@unito.it
-- giacomo.ambrogio@unito.it
-- filippo.bodo@unito.it